Nature Recovery

 If you would like to find out more about Oxfordshire's nature, our partners Wild Oxfordshire and the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust are excellent resources.

 Local Wildlife Sites (LWS) are wildlife-rich sites selected for their local nature conservation value.
 They include some of our most important wild habitats in the UK.
 Many of them are privately owned and so rely on the time and commitment of the landowners, farmers and volunteers who look after them.
 Our partners work hard to support the protection and restoration of these places.
-Investment is needed for Local Wildlife Sites to play their full role in developing and delivering the Local Nature Recovery Strategy.
-OLNP will champion and support the LWS project, aiming to grow the resources available, enabling an improvement in the condition of LWS across the county.
+Investment is needed for Local Wildlife Sites to play their full role in contributing to nature recovery.
+OLNP will champion and support the LWS project, aiming to double the resources available, enabling an improvement in the condition of LWS across the county.

 Our working groups are made up of experts in their fields who help to deliver our objectives.